Wuling Xingchi: Powertrain

 The Xingchi has two engine options with a 1.5-litre naturally aspirated petrol engine producing a maximum power of 73 kW and fuel consumption of 6.43 L/100km paired with a manual transmission or a CVT.
 A 1.5-litre turbocharged engine with a maximum power of 108 kW and peak torque of 250 Nm.
 The 0 to 100 km/h acceleration time is 8.7 seconds.

 Overseas markets

 Wuling Alvez

 In Indonesia, the Xingchi is sold as the Wuling Alvez, which was launched on 16 February 2023 at the 30th Indonesia International Motor Show.
 The Alvez is available in SE, CE and EX grade levels.
 The SE grade is available with 6-speed manual transmission, while the CE and EX grades are available with CVT.

-According to Wuling's Indonesian subsidiary, the name Alvez is coined from the phrase "all at once".
+According to SGMW Motor Indonesia, Wuling's Indonesian subsidiary, the name Alvez is coined from the phrase "all at once".

-In 22 March 2024, the Alvez was launched in Brunei.
+The Alvez was launched in Brunei on 22 March 2024, in the sole variant.
+The Alvez in Bruneian market was received a facelift on 22 May 2026.

+The facelifted Alvez was launched on 21 November 2025 at the 2025 Gaikindo Jakarta Auto Week.
+The facelift saw updated front fascia with a new grille, new exterior colours, a new 10.25-inch touchscreen infotainment system, and additional features for the Advanced driver-assistance systems (ADAS) safety package.
+For the facelift model, it is available with three variants: CE M/T, CE CVT and EX CVT.